apache/druid/docs/api-reference/json-querying-api.md

 ---

-### Sample request: `topN`
+### Example query: `topN`

-The following example submits a JSON query of the `topN` type to retrieve a ranked list of users and their post views.
+The following example shows a `topN` query.
+The query analyzes the `social_media` datasource to return the top five users from the `username` dimension with the highest number of views from the `views` metric.

 <!--DOCUSAURUS_CODE_TABS-->